KemingWu/HybridLayout/README.md

 If you find this code useful in your research, please consider citing:

 ```
-@InProceedings{Wu_2025_ICCV,
+@inproceedings{wu2025hybrid,
+  title={Hybrid Layout Control for Diffusion Transformer: Fewer Annotations, Superior Aesthetics},
-    author    = {Wu, Keming and Chen, Junwen and Liang, Zhanhao and Wang, Yinuo and Li, Ji and Zhang, Chao and Wang, Bin and Yuan, Yuhui},
+  author={Wu, Keming and Chen, Junwen and Liang, Zhanhao and Wang, Yinuo and Li, Ji and Zhang, Chao and Wang, Bin and Yuan, Yuhui},
-    title     = {Hybrid Layout Control for Diffusion Transformer: Fewer Annotations, Superior Aesthetics},
-    booktitle = {Proceedings of the IEEE/CVF International Conference on Computer Vision (ICCV)},
+  booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision},
-    month     = {October},
-    year      = {2025},
-    pages     = {17930-17940}
+  pages={17930--17940},
+  year={2025}
 }
 ```